 Below is the calendar of Forest of Dean Entrepreneurs events and training.
 To book a session please email firstname.lastname@example.org.

-We are working on the events which we should run over the next 6 months.
 This page will then be updated with new events, which we intend to deliver over the next 6 months on a rolling basis.
 We plan courses based upon the demands from our entrepreneurs as well as basic courses.

 This will be the fifth Forest Enterprise Fair run by the Forest of Dean Entrepreneurs and is the the only regular business-to-business event in the Forest of Dean, including small and start-up businesses.
 The Forest Enterprise Fair 2018 will be on Wednesday, 18th April from 10.00am – 4.00pm.